OpenEvalProject/evals/manuscripts/elife-105017/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/105017/elife-105017-fig2-v1.jpg)

 **Figure 2.:** (A) Co-immunoprecipitation of PCBP2 and SYNCRIP.
 Immunoprecipitations with rabbit polyclonal anti-PCBP2, mouse monoclonal anti-SYNCRIP, and the relative preimmune IgG were performed on protein extracts from hepatocytes.
 GAPDH is used as negative control.
 Immunoblots representative of three independent experiments are shown.
 (B) Electrophoretic mobility shift assay (EMSA): interactions of miR-155-3p with the indicated protein extracts (shifts) and Abs (anti-SYNCRIP and anti-PCBP2) (supershift) are shown.
 Ultrashift shown in lane 5 demonstrates concurrent binding of SYNCRIP and PCBP2 to miR-155-3p.
 (C) EMSA: interactions of miR-155-3p with protein extracts from shCTR (1), shPCBP2 (2), and shSYNCRIP (3) cells (shifts) and Abs (anti-SYNCRIP and anti-PCBP2) (supershift) are shown.
 (D) CLIP of PCBP2 protein in murine hepatocytes both WT (shCTR) and silenced for SYNCRIP (shSYNCRIP).
 RT-qPCR analysis for the expression of miR-155-3p is shown as IP/IgG.
-Data are the mean ± SEM of three independent experiments.Figure 2—source data 1.Figure 2A– C, indicating the relevant bands.Figure 2—source data 2.Figure 2A–C.
+Data are the mean ± SEM of three independent experiments.

 To challenge the hypothesis of a SYNCRIP-dependent PCBP2 binding, EMSA assay was performed in PCBP2-silenced and in SYNCRIP-silenced cells (Figure 1—figure supplement 1A–D respectively).
 As shown in Figure 2C while PCBP2 silencing does not affect SYNCRIP binding, SYNCRIP silencing impairs also PCBP2 binding.
 Furthermore, CLIP assay was performed on SYNCRIP-silenced cells; as shown in Figure 2D, SYNCRIP silencing impairs PCBP2 binding to miR-155-3p.